 Seeking isolation?
 Belize is the perfect place to experience remote paradises and far-flung destinations.
 Glovers Reef Atoll, found 45 miles from the mainland, is a pristine, castaway experience to enjoy.

-What is an Atoll
+What Is an Atoll?

-An atoll is a coral island consisting of reef surrounding a lagoon.
+An atoll is a ring-shaped coral island made up of reef surrounding a lagoon.
 In the Western Hemisphere, there are 4 atolls and Belize is home to three.
-Glovers Reef Atoll is southwest as one of three atolls offshore Belize, offshore of Dangriga.
-After all, it is remote, with the most transparent water thats teeming with marine life.
-It gets its name from two Pirate brothers, John and Rodger Glover from the 1750s who used this atoll as a base from which they plundered Spanish merchant ships.
-This was their refuge and hiding place for all their spoils, stolen from the New World.
+Glovers Reef Atoll sits southwest, off the coast of Dangriga Town.
+This pristine atoll is remote, with the most transparent water that’s teeming with marine life.
+It got its name from two pirate brothers, John and Rodger Glover who, in the 1750s, used it as a base from which they plundered Spanish merchant ships.
+This was their refuge and a hiding place for all their spoils.

-What it is Like Today
+What Glovers Reef Is Like Today

-Within the atoll, there are a number of islands where visitors can enjoy sea kayaking, snorkeling, fishing and scuba diving.
-It is off the beaten track and away from the crowds.
+Within the atoll, there are a number of islands where visitors can enjoy sea kayaking, snorkeling, fishing, and scuba diving.
+This Belize attraction is off the beaten track and away from the crowds.
 However, it is truly ideal for adventure seekers.